Webinar | A Practical Plan for High Volume Credentialing

 How Long Does It Take To Become a Credentialing Specialist?

-Becoming a credentialing specialist is not a one-size-fits-all journey.
-If one starts with a bachelor’s degree in a relevant field, it generally takes about four years.
+Becoming a healthcare credentialing specialist is not a one-size-fits-all journey.
+If you start with a bachelor’s degree in a relevant field, it generally takes about four years.
 After completing the degree, gaining practical experience is the next step.
 Some employers may prioritize candidates with at least two years of experience in a healthcare setting.
-Therefore, a typical path could take around six years: four years for the degree and two years for hands-on experience.
+That is why a typical path could take around six years: four years for the degree and two years for hands-on experience.

 Are There Any Certifications Required for a Credentialing Specialist?

-Certification as a credentialing specialist is not always mandatory but is recommended.
+Certification as a credentialing specialist is not always mandatory, but it is recommended.
 Holding a certification can significantly enhance a specialist’s marketability and professional credibility.
 The National Association Medical Staff Services (NAMSS) is a leading body that offers two principal certifications in this field:

 Certified Provider Credentialing Specialist (CPCS)